How to set effective goals that you can achieve in order to live your best life

-Once you have set your goals, place them somewhere in sight (such as on you desk, on your vision board, or by your bathroom mirror).
+Once you have set your goals, place them somewhere in sight (such as on your desk, on your vision board, or by your bathroom mirror).
 This way, they will keep motivating you and you will always keep them in mind when defining your priorities each day – whether consciously or subconsciously.

-Have the confidence to go after your goals.
+Have the confidence to go after your goals

 We can all achieve our goals if we have the right mindset.
 You can use the power of your mind to transform your life.
 Your thoughts create your reality.
 Therefore, spend your time thinking about your goals and how you can achieve them.
-Don’t think about the obstacles and how difficult it will be.
+Don’t think about the obstacles and how difficult they will be.
 Instead, keep your thoughts positive and it will increase your chances of success considerably.

 Sometimes we don’t do things because self-doubt prevents us from going after the things we want to do.
 Mel Robbins 5 Second Rule will help you overcome self-doubt and negative self-talk, and push yourself to take the actions that will enable you to achieve your goals.

 It is also important to believe that you are capable of achieving your goal.
 If you don’t then you will lose hope and stop working toward it.
-If you don’t believe that you will succeed then their are two possible reasons:
+If you don’t believe that you will succeed then there are two possible reasons: